Insights

 The Equality and Human Rights Commission will be updating its statutory Code of Practice to reflect the judgment, expected this summer, which will be helpful to employers and service providers.

-Workplace facilities
+Workplace toilets and changing facilities

 Gender recognition certificates